geminiwen/mintcode_achieve/README.md

 Developed by [@gemini](http://weibo.com/coffeesherk).

+Installation

-Just modify `build.xml` to the correct web distination directory of yours.
+1. Just modify `build.xml` to the correct web distination directory of yours.

-And then `make` it.
+2. And then `make` it.

 Thanks for [@shawnlee](http://weibo.com/234860903)'s support.